dportik/dadi_pipeline/Two_Population_Pipeline/README.md

 ## Contributing to the 2D Model Set:

  If you would like to contribute your custom 2D models to the model set, please email me at daniel.portik@gmail.com.
-If your models have been or will be published, I will provide explicit citation information for the contributed models (see below).
+If your models have been or will be published, I will provide explicit citation information for the contributed models (as below).

 ## Citation Information: